 I am the author of three middle-grade children's books, and I blog on the side.
 My favorite topics are movies, writing, and pop culture.

-I recently won an advance copy of Catherine Isaac’s latest novel, You Me Everything in a Goodreads giveaway.
-Excited to get the chance to read an anticipated novel before it is released, I dove into my copy, expecting a breezy, predictable romance novel about a single mom burying the past and looking ahead to the future.
-Instead, this novel unfolds unrealized truths and dark histories among its protagonist and her family, creating a layered and heartbreaking read that surprised me and surpassed my expectations of this story.
+I won an advance copy of Catherine Isaac’s novel, You Me Everything in a Goodreads giveaway.
+Excited to get the chance to read an ARC, I dove into my copy, expecting a breezy, predictable romance novel about a single mom burying the past and looking ahead to the future.
+Instead, this novel unfolds unrealized truths and dark histories among its protagonist and her family, creating a layered and heartbreaking read that surprised me and surpassed my expectations of this story and of the genre as a whole.

 I recommend this book for adult women looking for a summer read with substance.
 It’s a fast read with short but detailed chapters that remembers to paint a pretty portrait of the French countryside, the family’s relaxing vacation life mixed with the tension of skeletons in the closet, love triangles, and desperation for a solution to a murky future.
 It brilliantly reflects the destructive mess that life can be, even in the middle of paradise.